 Phase II will allow for limited increased campus activity.
 However, the current prohibition on any university-sponsored travel, whether international or domestic remains in effect.
 Any personal travel remains strongly discouraged; in emergency situations where travel is unavoidable faculty and staff should discuss their plans with their unit or departmental leadership to determine whether self-quarantine and/or COVID-19 testing will be required and should make contingency plans (i.e. working remotely or taking annual leave) should self-isolation be necessary upon their return.

-Requests for travel relating to essential research purposes are being reviewed by the COVID-19 Task Force and can be submitted here.
+Requests for travel relating to essential research purposes are being reviewed by the COVID-19 Task Force.
+Submit requests for international travel or domestic travel.
 If an individual travel request is approved by the COVID-19 Task Force, additional approvals are then required from the relevant Dean and Vice President in order to be reimbursed for the travel.
 If you are a student wishing to request an exception or anyone having a question, please write to GlobalTravel@usf.edu.

 USF World has a robust set of policies, procedures, and resources to support our international travelers.
 All USF-related international travel is required to be registered, reviewed, approved, and supported.
 We have in place 24/7 International Risk and Security Response Protocols that include a thorough review of travel before approval; a staffed 24/7 international assistance line; a provider of blanket international health insurance, evacuation insurance and travel assistance; and a proven working relationship with USDOS.